-The targeted asset allocation for 2018 by asset class is 45% and 55% for equity securities and fixed income securities, respectively.
+The targeted asset allocation for 2019 by asset class is 66% and 34% for fixed income securities and equity securities, respectively.
 The Discover Financial Services Retirement Plan Investment Committee (the "Investment Committee") determined the asset allocation targets for the Discover Pension Plan based on its assessment of business and financial conditions, demographic and actuarial data, funding characteristics and related risk factors.
 Other relevant factors, including industry practices and long-term historical and prospective capital market returns were considered as well.

 The Discover Pension Plan return objectives provide long-term measures for monitoring the investment performance against growth in the pension obligations.
 The overall allocation is expected to help protect the Discover Pension Plan's funded status while generating sufficiently stable real returns (net of inflation) to help cover current and future benefit payments and to improve the Discover Pension Plan's funded status.
-Total Discover Pension Plan portfolio performance is assessed by comparing actual returns with relevant benchmarks, such as the Standard & Poor's ("S&P") 500 Index, the S&P 500 Total Return Index, the Russell 2000 Index and the MSCI All Country World Index.
+Total Discover Pension Plan portfolio performance is assessed by comparing actual returns with relevant benchmarks, such as the S&P 500 Index, the S&P 500 Total Return Index, the Russell 2000 Index and the MSCI All Country World Index.